dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 # Keywords
-* Understanding user's `intent` is important for constructing the right keywords.
+* Understanding user's `intent` (what users are looking for and how they search) is important for constructing the right keywords.
 What keywords would the user have to type in order to find your specific web page?

 What the user would type to the search query box in order to find you?